 Reevaluation: Regularly assess how the schedule is working.
 Is your child thriving, or are signs of stress emerging?
 Adjustments might be necessary over time.

-By helping your child choose activities aligned with their interests and creating a well-structured schedule, you’re providing them with the tools to manage their time effectively, pursue their passions, and harmoniously experience personal growth.
+By helping your child choose activities aligned with their interests and creating a well-structured schedule, you’re providing them with the tools to manage their time effectively, pursue their passions, and experience personal growth in a harmonious manner.

 Communication and Involvement